Code-Institute-Submissions/bandproject-1/README.md

 # Deadmu5
 Milestone Project One: User-Centric Frontend Development - Code Institute This Website was designed for the fans of world famous DJ, Deadmau5.
 My aim for the website was to build it around users looking for information or updates on the DJ.
-The page highlights his newest music, some background information on the DJ, a way to get in contact  and what's coming up for the DJ in 2019.
+The site highlights his newest music, some background information on the DJ, a way to get in contact  and what's coming up for the DJ in 2019.

 A live version can be found on [Github Pages](https://chrisoc19.github.io/bandproject/)